-In to the wells, $40 \ \mu$ L of maltose, concentration ranging from 0.01 to 3 mg/mL, 80 $\mu$ L of PBS and 40 $\mu$ L of amyloglucosidase (AG) were added.
-Into another set of maltose standard series, instead of AG, 40 $\mu$ L of PBS was added.
-After 15 min of incubation at 37 °C, 100 $\mu$ L of glucose kit reagent was added and the absorbance was taken after 15 min at 500 and 505 nm for the set with the enzyme and without the enzyme respectively.
+In to the wells, 40 μ L of maltose, concentration ranging from 0.01 to 3 mg/mL, 80 μ L of PBS and 40 μ L of amyloglucosidase (AG) were added.
+Into another set of maltose standard series, instead of AG, 40 μ L of PBS was added.
+After 15 minutes of incubation at 37°C, 100 μ L of glucose kit reagent was added and the absorbance was taken after 15 minutes at 500 and 505 nm for the set with the enzyme and without the enzyme respectively.

 2.5.
-Determination of enzyme activity at different starch and enzyme concentrations were diluted to appropriate levels to get enzyme concentrations of 1, 2, 3, 4 U/mL and starch concentrations of 0.5, 1, 2, 3, 4, and 5 g/L. Enzyme, starch, PBS and GOD reagent were added and the readings were taken immediately for 30 min in 1 min interval at 505 nm.
+Determination of enzyme activity at different starch and enzyme concentrations

+The optimum enzyme and substrate concentrations for the assay were determined by using different concentrations of α -amylase and soluble starch.
+First a stock of 20 U/mL of α -amylase and 10 g/L soluble starch was prepared.
+The stocks were diluted to appropriate levels to get enzyme concentrations of 1, 2, 3, 4 U/L and starch concentrations of 0.5, 1, 2, 3, 4, and 5 g/L. Enzyme, starch, PBS and GOD reagent were added and the readings were taken immediately for 30 minutes in 1 min interval at 505 nm.